Conference 2006: Meeting New Challenges

 - don't make assumptions, but do propose solutions.

 So far, so fantastic.
 But then John raised the issue of 'contactability', and here I have to disagree with him.
 He is a self-confessed Blackberry addict.
 (Me, I'm a strawberries fan.)
-He admits to checking his emails regularly while away on vacation, and takes the 'one call or you're out' approach to phoning freelances to place work.
+He admits to checking his emails regularly while away on vacation, and takes the 'one call or you're out' approach to phoning freelancers to place work.
 I think that's a bit tough.

-Many of us are freelances so that our work fits in with other aspects of our lives – I don't think it would be 'truly' professional to answer my mobile while I'm standing on the touchline surrounded by screaming seven-year-olds whose team has just scored.
+Many of us are freelancers so that our work fits in with other aspects of our lives – I don't think it would be 'truly' professional to answer my mobile while I'm standing on the touchline surrounded by screaming seven-year-olds whose team has just scored.
 Leave me a message and I will call you back as soon as I can … I promise.

 Ah, but there I do agree with John.
 For goodness' sake, people, please do make sure that your answering-device-of-choice states your name clearly, followed by a polite 'I will call you back' – not the anonymous 'call minder' option, and not a whole-family-sing-along either!